 Edwin Bryant has written the best overall yoga sutras translation with his mastery of the history and teachings of yoga (Full explanation down below.)
 Edwin Bryant is from west.
-With his groundbreaking work, the days of short, mystical translations by authors with no scholastic experience are over.
 Many yogis laugh when I give them Edwin Bryant’s book.
 They say such phrases such as

 “Yoga is not this complicated.”